ProtonKicker/Flourine/printer CAD/README.md

-unzip it for the STEP file
+Unzip using Windows/Mac defualt zipper for the printer assembly's STEP file.